LMAX-Exchange/puppet-networking-example/README.md

 ![Networking Architecture Example](./docs/networking_abstraction_example.jpg)

 When the tech team built their production site they were pretty regimental and organised about the whole thing.
-The VLAN tags on the switches matched part of the IP address so the engineers always knew which VLAN is supposed to be each network and vice versa (eg: 10.0.2.x is VLAN 2).
+The VLAN tags on the switches matched part of the IP address so the engineers always knew which VLAN is supposed to be which network and vice versa (eg: 10.0.2.x is VLAN 2).

 | VLAN | Network | IP Range |
 |----------|---------|----------|